-Invocable is a specialization of DRGElement and it inherits the name and optional id, description, and label attributes from NamedElement.
-BusinessKnowledgeModel is a specialization of Invocable from which it additionally inherits the variable attribute.
+Invocable is a specialization of DRGE1ement and it inherits the name and optional id, description, and label attributes from NamedE1ement.
+The name of an I pable must be different from the name of any other invocable, input data, decision, or import in the decision model.
+Invocable from which it additionally inherits the variable attribute.